grizzi/remind/docs/JOURNAL.md

   stored in the mailhog server.
 I can then access them through a web interface
 - Adding the alerting logic and the corresponding unit tests (WIP)
 - Function to send alert based on user settings and basic alert unittesting done
+- Function that auto-renews plans if they autorenew and corresponding testing
+  - Note: the handling of time is really naive!
+    - Not considering timezones
+    - Not considering leap years
+    - Errors might cumulate over time for long term subscriptions

 ### TODOs